Land Rover Discovery Sport SUV - Engines, drive & performance

 The entry-level 161bhp engine is also offered with front-wheel drive, providing better fuel economy, with no real penalties during day-to-day driving.
 If you don’t plan on heading off-road or towing a heavy trailer, this shouldn’t be seen as too much of a negative.

-There’s also a 2.0-litre turbocharged petrol engine, badged P200 and P250, with 197, 247 and 286bhp respectively.
-The former can get from 0-60mph in 8.6 seconds, while the P250 takes 7.3 seconds and boasts a 124mph top speed.
+There’s also a 2.0-litre turbocharged petrol engine, either badged P250 or P290, with 247bhp and 286bhp respectively.
+The P250 takes 7.3 seconds to get to 60mph and boasts a 124mph top speed.
 Only available in one trim level, the P290 is likely to be a niche choice but offers a top speed of 145mph and a 0-60mph time of seven seconds.
-Like the D180 diesel, the 197bhp petrol feels like it needs working quite hard, making the more powerful option a better bet.
+Previously, Land Rover also offered a 197bhp P200, but that felt underpowered; the punchier engines are a better bet.

 Now available as a plug-in hybrid (PHEV) for the first time, the Discovery Sport P300e uses a 1.5-litre three-cylinder petrol engine that drives the front wheels and a 107bhp electric motor powering the rear axle.
 A 15kWh battery supplies power to the electric motor, but even when the battery doesn’t have enough charge to power the car on its own, the rear motor can continue to provide four-wheel drive when needed.